Moments in Other Latitudes:

 In two airports, in two different hemispheres, I witnessed a fact few know and even fewer appreciate: Uruguay has no yellow fever.

 The silver lining came from elsewhere.
 Because while South Africa didn’t require it, other destinations demand the certificate if you’ve transited through a risk country.
-And there, having it—even if forgotten at the time—became a retroactive blessing.
-So in the end, it wasn’t so bad to have gotten vaccinated after all.
+And there, having it, even if forgotten at the time, became a retroactive blessing.
+So in the end, it wasn’t so bad to have been vaccinated after all.

-So yes, the certificate was, in part, useless… but it was also a teacher.
-It taught me that some documents we carry out of fear end up being understood through gratitude.
-And it reminded me that even what we forget can protect us.
+So yes, the certificate was partly useless, yet also a teacher.
+It showed me that we often carry papers out of fear and later understand them with gratitude.
+It reminded me that even what we forget can end up protecting us.

-Some countries reinvent themselves from tragedy.
+Some countries rebuild themselves after tragedy.
 South Africa did.
-Some dazzle through tourism.
-Thailand achieves that.
-And then there are small, unassuming countries that surprise by what they *don’t* have.
+Others shine through tourism.
+Thailand manages that.
+And there are small, quiet countries that surprise us precisely because of what they lack.